c0dingfun/Note-Collection/C#/C# - xUnit CheatSheet.md

 }
 ```

-XUnit - Parallelism and Collection Test
+xUnit - Parallelism and Collection Test
 ----

 - If tests are group in collections, by default, these collections of tests are run in parallel.
 (Note: NUnit don't do test parallelism)

 - Run Tests in Parallel with Test Collections

-- In XUnit, by default every test class is consider as a collection and collections of test are ran in parallel.
+- In xUnit, by default every test class is consider as a collection and collections of test are ran in parallel.
 But, tests within an individual collection/class are not run in parallel.

 ```csharp
 public class TestClass1